 How Much Home Can You Afford?

-Many financial experts recommend you spend no more than 30% of your gross monthly income on housing expenses.
-And, they recommend spending no more than 35% of your gross monthly income on debt which includes your mortgage.
-But are there more factors you should consider when deciding if you can afford a specific home?
+Many financial experts recommend spending no more than 30% of your gross monthly income on housing expenses.
+Additionally, finance professionals suggest allocating no more than 35% of your gross monthly income to debt, which includes your mortgage.
+However, are there other factors you should consider when determining if you can afford a specific home?

-Here are a few questions you should ask yourself before you purchase your next home.
+Here are a few questions to ask yourself before deciding how much home you can afford:

 Does Buying a Home Make Financial Sense?